 My design philosophy is to approach each step of the process and new challenge with a mixture of design experience and authentic research.
 I take research seriously, I design for all groups regardless of ability, and I don’t believe in edge cases.

-My goal is to reduce harm in the world through centering the safety of victims of domestic violence.
+My talk, Designing Against Domestic Violence, is the culmination of this research and the first step of a larger project to reduce harm in the world through centering the safety of victims of domestic violence.
 I call this work "designing for inclusive safety."
+If you want to support me in this work, please visit my Patreon page.

 I worked in education non-profit before making a change to the tech world.
 I love teaching and mentoring other career changers and helping them find their way into the fields of design and development.
 I teach on and off through General Assembly and do frequent informal instruction and mentoring.